slab/quill/docs/guides/designing-the-delta-format.md

 #### Pitfalls

-First, we should be clear that an index must refer to its value in the document **before** any Operations are applied.
+First, we should be clear that an index must refer to its position in the document **before** any Operations are applied.
 Otherwise, a later Operation may delete a previous insert, unformat a previous format, etc., which would violate compactness.

 Operations must also be strictly ordered to satisfy our canonical constraint.
 Ordering by index, then length, and then type is one valid way this can be accomplished.